-Focaccia bread (Italian pronunciation: [foˈkattʃa]) is one of the most versatile breads baked today.
-Not only can the bread be baked either thick or thin, the endless array of toppings to choose from compounds flavors in a complex yet delightful way.
-Most people think of Focaccia as the free basket of bread provided before the meal at your local Italian eatery, but the bread can be used many different ways including as a pizza base, sandwich bread or even as a cake.
+Focaccia bread (Italian pronunciation: [foˈkattʃa]) is one of the most versatile breads.
+The bread can be baked thick or thin, and the endless array of topping choices compounds flavors in complex ways.
+Focaccia can be used in many ways, including as a pizza base, sandwich bread, or even as a cake.

 Method of Prep: